 Real Interest Rate Calculator

 If you would like to know how changes in the price level affect the real value of the interest you receive or pay, the real interest rate calculator will help you to compute and understand its concept.
-Below, you will find a simple way how to calculate the real interest rate, which is defined by the Fisher equation.
+Below, we explain how to calculate the real interest rate, which is defined by the Fisher equation, a formula for real interest rates.

 What is the Fisher equation?

-The concept of the real interest rate roots back to a canonical work of Irving Fisher (1930), one of the great monetary economists of the twentieth century, who formulated the relationship between interest rate and inflation.
-More precisely, the Fisher equation states that the nominal interest (
+The concept of the real interest rate (see also the Taylor rule calculator) dates back to a canonical work of Irving Fisher (1930), one of the great monetary economists of the twentieth century, who formulated the relationship between interest rate and inflation.
+More precisely, the Fisher equation states that the nominal interest rate (

-ir) rate plus the expected rate of inflation (
+ir) plus the expected rate of inflation (

 i = ir + πe